rcardin/scalar-2025/deck.md

 ```

 * We can use intersection type: `Random & Console`
-* We must fullfil _all the dependencies_ at once to run the effect
+* We must fulfill _all the dependencies_ at once to run the effect

 ---

 # Kyo: Meet Algebraic Effects

-What if we can have types _listing Effect separately_ and _handling_ them virtually _once at time_?
+What if we can have types _listing Effect separately_ and _handling_ them virtually _once at a time_?

 **Algebraic Effects and Handlers** do exactly that 🎉
  * The type of the function tells us exactly what effects it uses